 A Rolling Stone Gathers No Moss

+Hot Stone Massage is always a popular massage for all!
 Over ten years ago, I decided to change my life, leave the comfort of my job and the high paying salary, to move into the spa industry.
-I knew that I had been successful in the restaurant industry, because I had started at the bottom and worked my way up.
+I knew that I had been successful in the restaurant industry because I had started at the bottom and worked my way up.
 Therefore, I was determined to learn the spa industry the same way.
 I began working as a receptionist for a new spa that had just opened, while I went back to school to get my license as a massage therapist and my degree as a Holistic Practitioner.

 If you have never experienced this unique indulgence, you owe yourself this exquisite moment.
 Hot Stone Massage, one of the oldest therapies in the world, has stood the test of time, never really disappearing from the ‘therapy radar’.